Emma McKay v Lil' Butterflies Day Nursery & Amanda McConkey t/a Lil' Butterflies Day Nursery Case Posted In: Case Law

 The claimant was employed as a room leader at the second named respondent’s nursery.
 She was tagged in a particular Facebook post by a friend and colleague which she subsequently ‘liked’ and commented under.
 This post contained a picture of a mother and daughter with the child asking to go to the park.
 The caption read, “Sorry love, Mummy can’t take you to the park today, I hate other people’s children”.

 When the respondent found out about the activity, she suspended the claimant on full pay claiming that it ‘gave the wrong impression’.
-The claimant was then invited to a meeting but was
+The claimant was then invited to a meeting but was given no information as to what it related to, and was then handed a letter stating that after

 Already a subscriber?